 If you have concerns about the policies above, please submit a "Special Academic or Administrative Student Request" form through the Registrar's office.

 It is Madonna University policy to provide housing for as many residential students as possible.
-When students sign the housing application, or complete the housing selection process, and choose to live in a multiple occupancy room, they are subject to the consolidation process.
+When students sign the housing application or complete the housing selection process and choose to live in a multiple occupancy room, they are subject to the consolidation process.
 The consolidation process involves either reassigning or upgrading students based on occupancy at semester breaks.
 The consolidation process provides multiple benefits for students and the University:

 One month prior to a semester’s end, Residence Life will assess the occupancy of each building, making note of rooms where residents are living alone in a multiple occupancy room.
 If the space needs to be reallocated, Residence Life may contact the resident(s) and inform them of the following options: